geldmacher/Cake-to-CoinTracking-Converter/README.md

 - `--consolidate-staking-data` (optional) - Consolidate data from staking operations on a daily basis at midnight.
 - `--use-cointracking-fiat-valuation` (optional) - Use the FIAT transaction valuation from CoinTracking instead of the valuation data from Cake.
 - `--no-auto-stake-rewards` (optional) - Stakable rewards are signed as normal incomes.
 By default they are signed as staking income.
+- `--display-income-overview` (optional) - Displays simple overview of monthly income at cake.

 ## Supported Cake operations